dhaiducek/rhacmstackem/README.md

     - Click "Generate Encrypted Password"
     - With "Kubernetes Secret" selected on the left, follow Step 1 and Step 2 to create the secret on the cluster (you can modify `metadata.name` as you wish)
   - Use GitHub to set up a [Personal Access Token](https://github.com/settings/tokens) with access to the private [Pipeline](https://github.com/open-cluster-management/pipeline/) repo
   - (Optional) Create a new private Slack channel in your workspace.
-In the channel, click the `i` to view the channel's details.
+In the channel, click the `i` in the upper right to view the channel's details.
 Click the "More" button and select "Add apps".
 Add "ClusterPool Bot".
+The bot can use either of two methods:
+    - Incoming Webhook
-The "Incoming Webhook" URL is the `SLACK_URL` you'll need to post to your channel.
+      - This URL is the `SLACK_URL` to post to your channel and does not require a token or channel ID, but will not post a scheduled message when the claim will expire
+    - Slack API
+      - Using the Oauth token (`SLACK_TOKEN`) and Channel ID (`SLACK_CHANNEL_ID`) to post to your desired channel, this will use the Slack API to post both the credentials and schedule a message to post 20 minutes before the claim is going to expire (Note: You can find the Channel ID by right clicking on the channel, select "copy link", and use the last portion of the Channel link for the ID)
 2. Export environment variables:
   ```bash
   # REQUIRED EXPORTS